AndreyNevolin/wtmlib/README.md

 WTMLIB provides an interface for calculating two estimations:
 1. maximum shift between time-stamp counters running on different CPUs available to the process.
-The idea here is the following:
+The algorithm in outline is the following:
     - one of the CPUs is chosen as "base"
     - then the library iterates over all other CPUs and for each of them estimates a
       shift: `TSC_on_current_CPU - TSC_on_base_CPU`.
 The estimation is based on a fact